-The Honorable Brian P. Kemp, Governor of Georgia Members of the General Assembly of the State of Georgia Board of Commissioners of the Magistrates Retirement Fund of Georgia Mr. Homer Bryson, Secretary/Treasurer
+The Honorable Brian P. Kemp, Governor of Georgia Members of the General Assembly of the State of Georgia Members of the Board of Commissioners of the Magistrates Retirement Fund of Georgia and

+Mr. Homer Bryson, Secretary-Treasurer

 Report on the Financial Statements